How to get a free credit score check online (3 different ways)

 You’ll need to visit the Credit Karma website and enter your email address to get started, then fill out your full name, phone number, current address and date of birth.

 They’ll also ask you a few security questions about your banking and credit history over the years.
 They’re not so specific that they’re hard to answer, but they’re designed in a way that only you will know the answers.
+Then you're through and can check your credit rating free online at your leisure.

 Your Credit Karma score will be out of 710 and you can run a free credit check every seven days.
 Anything below 604 indicates a pretty poor credit score but the dashboard is full of tips to help you improve.